Change Your Image

 Universal Soldier: the Return

-I am also an avid fan of Star Trek, South Park, the Simpsons, Married with Children and The Big Bang theory.
+I am also an avid fan of Star Trek, South Park, The Simpsons, Married with Children, Game of Thrones and The Big Bang Theory.

 Fanboys be damned: open your mind and this remake will leave you in good spirits!